aceliwang/potatopsych/Practice - PsychScene Videos.md

     - Non-maleficence
     - Autonomy
     - Justice
+- Missed
+  - Location of admission
+- Justice
+  - Depending on their mental stability, patient should be informed of the complaint against them as noted with natural justice
 - Autonomy
-  - Patient confidentiality
+  - Patient confidentiality: information regarding the patient's admission should not be shared without the patient's consent
-- Safety of patients
+- Safety of patients regarding duty of care
   - Inappropriate behaviour may be driven by underlying psychiatric disturbance, placing patients at risk of harm
   - Issues with concentration may lead to unprofessional practice
-  - Consider notification
+  - Consider mandatory reporting and notification of registration depending on situation
+- Beneficence and non-maleficence
+  - Patient should be admitted to a separate mental health facility possibily in a different district to avoid conflict of interests and to afford sensitivity to her privacy

 ## MEQ 7